etheriau/opsgenie-monit/README.md

 * Select API
 * Copy the API Key
 * Replace the `YOUR_API_KEY` in `API_KEY = "YOUR_API_KEY"` with your key in both scripts

+Other Configuration parameters:

+* `REALERT_AFTER_4_HOURS`: By default, each alert will only be fired once.
+This allows the alert to re-fire after 4 hours.

 ## To configure Monit ##